Atom Finance Review

 Atom Finance also has a feature it calls “X-ray,” which lets you search for mentions of companies and/or keywords across news articles, earnings call transcripts, and SEC filings.
 This can be helpful if you want to dig a little deeper into a company or its competition.

-Atom Finance lets you directly compare two or more companies, although this feature was a little disappointing.
+Atom Finance lets you directly compare two or more companies.
+We were excited to review this feature although it ended up being a little disappointing.
 The results are output into a table rather than displayed in a graphical form.
 You can look at a variety of fundamental metrics such as price-to-earnings ratio, revenue growth, and EBITDA, but the list of factors to compare is far from exhaustive.

-Unfortunately, there’s no built-in screener or sector listings to help you decide which companies to compare.
+Unfortunately, there are no built-in screeners or sector listings to help you decide which companies to compare.
 You have to enter tickers manually, so this tool is only useful if you already know which companies are worth comparing for your purposes.

-You also can’t compare companies based on models you’ve created in the Sandbox.
-That’s a huge blow, since it prevents you from really taking advantage of the custom modeling component of this platform.
+You also can’t compare companies based on the models you’ve created in the Sandbox.
+That’s a huge blow since it prevents you from really taking advantage of the custom modeling component of this platform.